bshlgrs/consciousness/version-for-report/report.md

 Here’s what’s hard about it:

 - Talking about what other agents know.
-This is hard because classical logic doesn’t let you express things like “this agent doesn’t know X, but he does know that X -> Y”.
+This is hard because classical logic doesn’t let you express things like "this agent doesn’t know X, but he does know that X -> Y".
 To express this kind of thing, I’d need to use a modal logic theorem prover.
 I think that such theorem provers exist, but I don’t know how good they are.
 - Talking about the communication of other agents.
 This one is hard because it requires a formalized definition of “communication” which is powerful enough to express everything we want the agent to understand, but which the theorem prover understands well enough to prove things about.
 I don’t know if there exist theorem provers which can prove properties of communications between agents.
 (I think it’s 10% likely that it would be easy to build facts about communication on top of modal logic if I knew modal logic better.)

 Instead of expressing it properly, I’ve been expressing things like “Humans don’t necessarily have the same experience when they’re looking at the same color.”
 This expresses part of the idea, but doesn’t imply ineffibility.